dazuma/toys/toys/README.md

 directory and its subdirectories.
 If you move into a different directory tree, Toys will instead look for a config file in that directory.
 Thus, you can define tools scoped to particular projects.
-You can also define "global" tools by creating a `.toys.rb` config in your home directory.
+You can also define "global" tools by creating a `.toys.rb` file in your home directory.

 Toys provides a rich set of useful libraries for writing tools and subtools.
 It gives you a logger and automatically provides flags to control verbosity of log